Keyboard shortcuts

 Database Schema

-The database has two tables:
+The database has three tables:

 sessions – one row per session: